AndyBrunner/List-JAR-Files/README.md

 ## Notes

-- The required ch.k43.util.jar file must be found in the current class path or specified at runtime.
+- The required ch.k43.util.jar file must be present in the current classpath at runtime.
-- To enable debugging, edit and place the KLog.properties file in the current directory, see [Java Utility Package](https://java-util.k43.ch)
+- To enable debugging mode, edit and place the KLog.properties file in the current directory.
+See [Java Utility Package](https://java-util.k43.ch)

 ## Examples

-Show all duplicate classes from all JAR files in the current class path and sort them alphabetically:
+Show all duplicate classes from all JAR files in the current classpath and sort them alphabetically:

 ```bash
 ListClasses -cp -d -s